 See the screenshots below:

-Wireframe view – the skull and car were created by the book’s author using 3D modelling software.
+Wireframe view (when you press “1”) – the skull and car were created by the book’s author using 3D modelling software.
 The ground, buildings, columns with spheres were created using code from the book.

 A birds eye view of the game.
 The 3D environment is only small.
 I use the W,A,S,D to move forward / back with A/D rotating, space bar to fly up, X to fly down, Q/E to strafe left and right, and the mouse to move around as well as rotate.